 How to Make Lamb Vindaloo - The Recipe Method

+Make the Vindaloo Marinade.
 The marinade is a very important part of this lamb curry dish, as it imparts an immense amount of flavor that all of us spicy food lovers crave.

 Vinegar is a MUST, as is garlic.
 Add the vinegar, and then we add in all of our pungent spices to make this dish top notch, including paprika, garlic, ginger, coriander, turmeric, mustard powder (ground mustard seeds), ground cumin seeds, cinnamon, and a healthy dose of spicy red chili flakes.

 You can use this blend to make your own Vindaloo Curry Seasoning to use anytime you'd like.